imballinst/imballinst.dev/src/pages/blog/bringing-gaming-concepts-software-engineering.md

 ## What is an "encounter"?

-As we know, there are a lot of games that involve a lot of encounters (or fights), such as those with genre Action and Role Playing Games (RPG).
+As we know, there are a lot of games that involve a lot of encounters (or fights), such as those with genre Action and Role-Playing Game (RPG).
 Usually, the encounters consist of trash mobs (the minions of the antagonists) and bosses (the antagonists).

 Each enemy _may_ have different strengths and weaknesses, for example, maybe some enemies are weak to physical attacks whereas some others are weak to magical attacks.
 Magical attacks may have different "aspects" (or "elements"), such as fire, water, wind, and lightning.
 Some enemies may be weak to one, absorb another, and resistant/normal to the rest.